jancona/anconafamily.com/content/travel/itinerary.md

 author = "Jim Ancona"

 +++
-This post decribes our planned itinerary.
+This post describes our planned itinerary.
 I will update it over time as plans change or are refined.

 ### Outline